joomla/Manual/README.md

 ```
 :::caution[TODO]
   This page is unfinished, please use the **Edit this Page** link at the bottom of this page to help make it more useful.
 :::
 ```

-### Using adminition
+### Using admonitions

 Full reference could be found at [Docusaurus documentation](https://docusaurus.io/docs/markdown-features/admonitions).
-We don't use blank lines around content and we add 2 spaces before the text messages.
+We don't use blank lines around content, and we add 2 spaces before the text messages.

 ```
 :::note[Developer Note]